AaronWatters/H5Gizmos/doc/Javascript/README.md

 await greeting.show()
 ```

-The `greeting.element` reference refers to a jQuery container
+The `greeting.element` link refers to a jQuery container
 containing the DIV element.
-The reference itself is just an
+The link itself is just an
 object which knows how to access the jQuery container in the
 child context.
 References do not interact with the child
 process directly -- for example the expression `greeting.element`